rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - *Subscription Identifier*: A numerical identifier for a configured or dynamic subscription.
 Also referred to as the subscription-id.

-- *YANG-Push-Lite*: The light weight subscription and push mechanism for datastore updates that is specified in this document.
+- *YANG-Push-Lite*: The light weight subscription and push mechanism for datastore updates that is specified in this document. **Add comment**

 All *YANG tree diagrams* used in this document follow the notation defined in {{RFC8340}}.